PrefectHQ/prefect/docs/ui/overview.md

 | **Deployment**  | Displays flow [deployments](/concepts/deployments/) created on the API. |
 | <span class="no-wrap">**Work Queues**</span> | Displays configured [work queues](/ui/work-queues/) and enables creating new work queues. |

-In Prefect Cloud, the Prefect icon returns you the flow runs view of your current workspace.
-When multiple workspaces are available, it returns you to the list of workspaces.
+In Prefect Cloud, the Prefect icon returns you to the workspaces list.
+Currently, you can create only one workspace per personal account, but you may have access to other workspaces as a collaborator.
+See the [Prefect Cloud Workspaces](/ui/cloud/#workspaces) documentation for details.

 ## Prefect Cloud